 Fact - Washington State law does not prohibit Affirmative Action in employment.
 As a federal contractor we must comply with federal laws.

 Equal Opportunity and Affirmative Action work together to create a workplace that is fair and free from discrimination.

 This information is kept separate from personnel files and is reported in aggregate form to various federal and state agencies.
-The Affirmative Action Reports are available online.
+The Affirmative Action Plans are available online.